tetujin/SenbayKit-Browser/README.md

 NOTE: You have to install an extension except Firefox.
 Please check the detail on their [website](https://github.com/muaz-khan/getScreenId).

 ## Demo
-You can try demo applications on the this [link](https://www.ht.sfc.keio.ac.jp/~tetujin/SenbayKit-Browser/).
+You can try demo applications on this [link](https://www.ht.sfc.keio.ac.jp/~tetujin/SenbayKit-Browser/).

 ## Instruction
 1. Download SenbayKit-Browser library